 Originally from Houston, TX, Jessica, a mother of two beautiful children, enjoys baking cakes, pies, cookies and other delicious desserts.
 In her spare time, Jessica works at the San Antonio City Church Downtown preparing lesson plans and coordinating volunteers for the children’s ministry department.

-Lauren has joined the team as Resource Development Intern.
+Lauren has joined the team as Resource Development Fellow.
 In this role, she will directly assist the Resource Development Manager in the completion of evaluations, research, and grant writing.

 Lauren’s dedication to the nonprofit field was fostered as a Program Assistant for the Center for Leadership Education & Service at the University of North Carolina at Wilmington where she received her Bachelor’s in Social Work.
 Ms. McCullough later worked for the Latino Outreach Program of Smart Start in North Carolina before going on to serve as a US Peace Corps Volunteer in Paraguay.
 Lauren comes to NALCAB having previously worked as a case manager with the homeless in the DC metro area.